Detailed guides to painful problems, treatments & more

 Tags: random, vitamin D, harms, nutrition, self-treatment, treatment, pain problems

-Two articles on PainSci cite Woo 2010: 1.
+Two pages on PainSci cite Woo 2010: 1.
 Vitamin D for Pain2.
 Cold Laser Therapy Reviewed

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.